wix-incubator/wix-rest-docs/all/guides/wix-groups/docs/Flow.md

 ## Bulk Update Group Rules

-When Wix users manually update the rules for one group, You can apply the new rules to other relevant groups.
+When Wix users manually update the rules for one group, you can apply the new rules to other relevant groups.

 1. Get the updated group rules by calling [List Rules](https://dev.wix.com/docs/rest/crm/community/groups/rules/list-rules).
 2. Save the rules on your server and update them if needed by calling [Create or Replace Group Rules](https://dev.wix.com/docs/rest/crm/community/groups/rules/create-or-replace-all-rules).